Copy of Subsurface utilities

 • Reduces time and costs by using digital tools to spot possible errors in advance

-• Documenting a project’s entire lifecycle a digital process like BIM documents the entire lifecycle of a project, from preconstruction through to facilities management.
-This facilitates smooth handovers, continued management, and possible future renovations
+• Documenting a project’s lifecycle using a digital process like BIM provides a record of the entire procedure, from preconstruction through to facilities management.
+This supports smooth handovers, continued management, and possible future renovations.

 Mobile 3D scanning and construction